azuredevcollege/trainingdays/day6/challenges/challenge0.md

 **Installation**
 1. Visit "docker/toolbox" releases section of the Github Repository -->  <https://github.com/docker/toolbox/releases>
-2. Click the latest **DockerToolbox-xx.xx.x.exe** file under the Latest Relase's assets section and download the file.
+2. Click the latest **DockerToolbox-xx.xx.x.exe** file under the latest releases assets section and download the file.
 3. Double-click **DockerToolbox-xx.xx.x.exe** to run the installer.
 4. The installer launches the **Setup - Docker Toolbox** dialog.
 If Windows security dialog prompts you to allow the program to make a change, choose **Yes**.
 The system displays the **Setup - Docker Toolbox for Windows** wizard.